 As with other classes of visa, there are processes and fees associated with offshore and onshore applications.
 The two classes are: Offshore – Resettlement, and Onshore – Protection.
-The visa classes of Temporary Protection Visa and Temporary Humanitarian Visa have been abolished, and there are now mechanisms for resolving the status of those people holding one of these visas.
 There are minimal fees associated with these visas.
-Onshore applicants living in the community must pay a $30 visa charge, a nominal fee.

 Services provided within Australia for successful applicants include accommodation services, case management, and orientation programs.
 The orientation programs provide detailed information about life in Australia to help new immigrants settle into Australia.
 Case workers are also available to help refugees settle into Australia.
 See the Onshore Booklet (available in several languages) for more detailed information.

 Australia also collects biometric data – meaning, physical information on certain people entering Australia.
 This only applies to people applying for Protection visas in Australia.
 A digital photograph and fingerprints will be collected.

 There are two categories in this visa category: Refugee and Special Humanitarian Program (SHP).
 Refugee is for people subject to persecution in their home country, and the SHP is for people who are outside their home country, and are proposed for an SHP visa by an Australia citizen, resident, eli...